-Blue Striped Rivulus Killifish (Rivulus Xiphidius, Laimosemion xiphidius) Fish Species Profile
+Blue Striped Rivulus Killifish (Rivulus Xiphidius, Laimosemion xiphidius) Species Profile & Care Guide

 The Blue Striped Rivulus is a relatively small unique looking, peaceful and seclusive species of Killifish.
 These fish would fair better in a species only tank; however, the males should be given plenty of space to set up territories as they do not tolerate each other too well.

 The Blue Striped Rivulus is best kept as either a pair or in small groups making sure you have on average one male to three or four females.

 These Killifish are excellent jumpers, so a tight-fitting lid is essential.

 The Blue Striped Rivulus has an elongated body with a rounded caudal fin.